 Colin Walker was born in Leicester on 3rd November 1930.
 After studying at the Bath Academy of Art he returned to his home city as Head of Art at Mundella Boys' School.
 In the late 1960s his career took him to Bicester School in Oxfordshire.
-He also lectured for Warwick University training a new generation of art teachers before finally retiring to North Wales.
+He also lectured for Warwick University, training a new generation of art teachers, before retiring to North Wales.

 Many of Colin Walker's photographs have been published in the railway press and on the sleeves of 'Argo Transacord' steam recordings made by Peter Handford.

-One of Colin's most evocative works is Main Line Lament of 1973, a moving tribute in pictures and words to the men and traditions of the Great Central main line between Sheffield and London.
-It was published following the route's run-down and closure in the 1950s and 1960s and the author remarks, in his poignant introduction, 'This has been a sad book to prepare.'
-Several of the A3 locomotives he photographed on trains such as The Master Cutler were transfered to Grantham when express services were withdrawn from the GC section.
-Colin was the Vice President of the Great Central Railway Society.
+One of his most evocative works is Main Line Lament, a moving tribute in pictures and words to the men and traditions of the Great Central main line between Sheffield and London.
+It was published following the route's run-down and closure in the 1950s and 1960s; the author remarks, in his poignant introduction, 'This has been a sad book to prepare.'
+Colin was Vice President of the Great Central Railway Society.
+Several of the A3 locomotives he photographed on trains such as The Master Cutler were transferred to Grantham when express services were withdrawn from the GC section.

 Photographs taken by Colin Walker in the Grantham area can be enjoyed in the following publications:

 Trails of Steam Volume 6 – Trails through Grantham